bcswartz/ncline/README.md

 * When the Tab "autocomplete" action cannot find a command base on the currently-typed name, it displays a list of all commands in no particular order (per the commandCompleter function in the ncline.js file.
 Alphabetizing that list would be a nice improvement.
 * Creating a new function in output.js that could replace the use of "console.log" in some of the display commands.
-* The addition of a "renameAlias" command to the various alias command sets (filepath, batch, browser).
 * The creation of a Gulp task executor similar to the current Grunt task executor.
 * The creation of a set of commands to create/open TextEdit files on a Macintosh similar to the current Notepad set of commands.
 * The creation of a set of commands for aliasing and executing Macintosh shell scripts similar to the current Windows batch file set of commands.